Kepmon/task-manager/README.md

   * Create/edit/delete columns
     - that serve as categories for your tasks - for example, you may have "Todo"/"Doing"/"Done" columns to sort your tasks out
   * Create/edit/delete tasks
-  * Move tasks between columns
+  * Move tasks between columns by either making an appropriate change in the "edit board" form or by dragging them between columns
   * Create and delete subtasks for each task
   * Toggle the completed status of each subtask
 </details>